Johnson holds call with world leaders including Biden after return from holiday

 Boris Johnson has held a call with US President Joe Biden and other world leaders after returning from his second holiday of the summer.

-The Prime Minister discussed the Russian-occupied nuclear complex in Ukraine with the US president, France’s Emmanuel Macron and German Chancellor Olaf Scholz on Sunday.
+The Prime Minister discussed the Iran nuclear deal and the Russian-occupied nuclear complex in Ukraine with the US president, France’s Emmanuel Macron and German Chancellor Olaf Scholz on Sunday.

 Downing Street said he had returned to the UK and is expected to fully resume work in No 10 again from Monday.